immich-app/immich/README.md

 docker-compose -f ./docker/docker-compose.yml up
 ```

-If you have a few thousand photos/videos, I suggest running docker-compose with scaling option for the server container to handle high I/O load when using fast scrolling.
+If you have a few thousand photos/videos, I suggest running docker-compose with scaling option for the `immich_server` container to handle high I/O load when using fast scrolling.

 ```bash
 docker-compose -f ./docker/docker-compose.yml up --scale immich_server=5